-When Will Flu Season End?
-Because Parents Everywhere Are *Done*
+When, Oh When Will Flu Season End?
+Not Yet, Unfortunately

 Being pregnant or a new parent during the height of flu season can be genuinely stressful.
 So right about now, parents everywhere are wondering: When will flu season end?
 Fortunately, the flu timeline is pretty cyclical, with only minor shifts from year to year.
 Still, don't expect to find an exact prediction.

 "Flu season generally begins around October-November, and ends about March-April," Kecia Gaither M.D. tells Romper.
 This year feels different because the B virus of the flu (the strain normally expected to be seen late in the flu season) has been the predominant flu virus according to the Centers for Disease Control and Prevention (CDC).
 An equal number of the A strain (H1N1pdm09) and the B strain of the virus (Victoria) have been reported in recent weeks.
 As Time explained, "a vaccine mismatch and reduced immunity to influenza B may have contributed to the early and severe start of this flu season."

 This time of year, many of us would prefer to use our doctor's office teleservices or the nursing line of our insurance office to avoid a doctor's visit, but Dr. Gaither warns that with the flu, this might not be the best idea.
 "Remote medicine can help to identify those at highest risk that need to be evaluated in the hospital," she says, but "diagnosis and treatment of the flu requires a hospital visit — if not admission — depending on the symptoms."